saurav193/capstone_BIBA/doc/internal_report.md

 hard coded based on the results of the random searches performed in the second iteration of modeling.
 In each script, a model is fit and then used to predict on the training and test sets.
-Since these models can predict negative values, the nonsensical predictions are converted to zero prior to calculating the MAE.
+Since these models can predict negative values, the nonsensical predictions are converted to 0 prior to calculating the MAE.
 Each model is saved as a .joblib file and its performance metrics are saved as a .csv file in the [`/results`](https://github.com/Z2hMedia/capstone_machine_learning/tree/master/results) directory.
 This file, which is not part of the Makefile, renders this report.